Chamar: Dhusia

-Dhusia is a caste in India, sometimes associated with Chamars, Ghusiya, Jhusia or Jatav.
+Dhusia is a caste in India, associated with Chamars, Ghusiya, Jhusia or Jatav.
 They are found in Uttar Pradesh, and elsewhere.

-Most of the Dhusia in Punjab and Haryana migrated from Pakistan after partition of India.
+Most of the Dhusia in Punjab and Haryana migrated from Pakistan after the partition of India.
 In Punjab, they are mainly found in Ludhiana, Patiala, Amritsar and Jalandhar cities.
-They are inspired by B. R. Ambedkar to adopt the surname Rao and Jatav.
+They are inspired by B. R. Ambedkar to adopt the surnames Rao and Jatav.